-Applications will be evaluated based on skills, experience, desire, and an applicant’s history of supporting the Young Living Foundation.
+Applications are evaluated based on the applicant’s skills related to the service, as well as experience, desire, and history of supporting the Foundation.
 We’re primarily looking for volunteers who have construction experience or those who are willing to perform construction-type work for multiple days in a row.

 When will I find out if I’ve been selected to go or not?

-We will let applicants know whether their application has been accepted before or by August 21.
-Those who have been accepted will need to immediately make a nonrefundable deposit of $500 USD, which will go toward the overall cost of the trip.
+All applicants will be notified of acceptance, denial, or waitlist status on or by June 14.
+Those who have been accepted will have until July 1 to commit by making a nonrefundable deposit of $500 USD, which will go toward the overall cost of the trip.

 What service will attendees perform?

 Service during the trip will be primarily construction related.
 This will include hauling bricks to build walls, cutting bricks, mixing mortar, and working with rebar.
 You must be able to lift 25 pounds.
 Please consider your personal health conditions, including if you are prone to motion and/or altitude sickness, and all associated risks when applying.